ajaust/arduino-nano-fancontrol/README.md

 # arduino-nano-fancontrol

 A simple PWM fan control based on an Ardiuno nano.

+I use this to cool a the compartment some hardware is running in since ventilation in this compartment is very bad.
+The fan shall be turned on depending on the temperature.

 ## Hardware used

-- Arduino Nano
+- `Arduino Nano`
 - A fan than can be controlled via PWM.
     - I used a `Noctua NF-F12 5V PWM`.
 I use the included adapter to power the fan and the Arduino Nano.
     - **DO NOT** power the fan via the Arduino 5V pin.
-It will most likely drain way too much energy!
+It will most likely drain way too much energy and kill the Arduino!
 - Bread board, some cables and a LED.
-- A DS18B20 temperature sensor.
+- A `DS18B20` temperature sensor.
 You can use other sensors as well, but then you have to change parts of the code.

 The temperature sensor is connected to digital pin 2 (`ONE_WIRE_BUS`).
 Don't forget to add a resistor.
 The led is connected to digital pin 6 (`LED`).
 The PWM signal is generate on digital pin 3 (`pwmPin`) and the rpm signal of the fan is read on digital pin 4 (`rpmPin`).